simonmichael/hledger/MANUAL.md

 web-specific options:

-    --port=N           serve on tcp port N (default 5000) --base-url=URL     use this base url (default http://localhost:PORT/PATH)
+    --server           log requests, don't exit on inactivity --port=N           serve on tcp port N (default 5000) --base-url=URL     use this base url (default http://localhost:PORT/PATH)

+By default, the web command starts a transient local web app and launches a web browser window to view it.
+To run it as a long-running web app, with requests logged, use `--server`.
-If you want to visit the web UI from other machines, you'll need `--base-url` to specify the protocol/hostname/port/path to use in hyperlinks.
+Typically in this case you'll also want to use use `--base-url` to specify the protocol/hostname/port/path to use in hyperlinks.
 This also lets you conform to a custom url scheme when running hledger-web behind a reverse proxy as part of a larger site.
+You may also need `--port`, eg if you are running multiple hledger-web instances.
-Note that PORT in the base url need not be the same as the `--port` argument.
+Note `--port`'s argument need not be the same as the PORT in the base url.

 Warning: unlike other hledger commands, `web` can alter existing journal data, via the edit form.
 A numbered backup of the file will be saved on